 treatment to reduce morbidity and mortality;

-(E) venous thromboembolism in the pregnant and postpartum
+(F) venous thromboembolism in the pregnant and postpartum

 patient, including assessment of risk factors, prevention, early diagnosis

-(F) shoulder dystocia, including assessment of risk
+(G) shoulder dystocia, including assessment of risk

-factors, counseling of patient, and multi-disciplinary management;
+factors, counseling of patient, and multidisciplinary management;

-(G) behavioral health disorders, including depression,
+(H) behavioral health disorders, including depression,

 substance abuse and addiction that includes screening, education,